 You might be wondering Is eating snails really that popular?
 Many people are still thinking of snails as pests, that crawl around and destroy our beautiful vegetable gardens, and they are right – they can be a menace, but they can be a delight too.
-With high numbers of snail-lovers and constantly growing, it is likely they will become a solution to many diets in all parts of the world.
+With high numbers of snail-lovers and the demand for escargot constantly growing, it is likely they will become a solution to many diets in all parts of the world.
 Snail meat is high in protein and minerals such as magnesium and calcium, which makes it perfect food in nowadays nutrient-lacking vegetables, fruits and massively industrially produced meat.

 What is Escargot?

 The term Escargot comes from French and it means snail.
 The plural form is Escargots.

 This usually means a land snail that is cooked and ready to eat.
 Escargots are served as a starter, and are a typical dish in France and in the Catalan region of Spain.
 The word Escargot sometimes applies to the living snails of those species which are commonly eaten in this way.

 While some people still consider snails to be pests and can’t imagine puting them on their plate, there are others who savour this delicacy and would never exlude them from their cuisine.
 There are countries where eating escargots is embedded deeply in their culture and has a long history.
 Among the highest consumer countries are France, Spain, Italy, USA and Australia.

 How do you know when the snail is mature and ready for consumption?

 The first sign to look for is an opening of the lip of the snail’s shell.
 It is very common that the shell of the snail breaks during growth due to the lack of magnesium.
 This makes the snail undesirable.
 Helix aspersa is ready to be consumed when it weighs 8 grams or more.

 Escargots are very rich in protein and very low in fat, therefore they make a very healthy meal.
 It is estimated that Escargots contain 80% water, 15% protein and 2,4% fat.